 After surgery it's also common to have stiffness, soreness, a dry throat, incision pain and uterine contractions.

-Even if you are breastfeeding, take pain medicine so that you can walk, move, feed and care for your baby in comfort.
+Take pain medicine so you can walk, move, feed and care for your baby in comfort.
 You will recover much faster if you control the pain.
+Talk to your nurse if you have concerns about pain medicine and breastfeeding.

 Place a pillow over your incision when you hold or feed your baby.